gfarnadi/gfarnadi.github.io/courses/ML/lab.md

 # Machine Learning for Large-Scale Data Analysis and Decision Making (MATH80629A): Fall 2021

 ## Hands on Sessions

+Most of the lab materials are in Python using Colab.
+If you want to create a machine learning model but you don’t have a machine that can take the workload or you don't want to deal with installing packages and resolving installation issues, Google Colab is a suitable option.
+Colaboratory is a free Jupyter notebook environment provided by Google where you can use free GPUs and TPUs.

+### Getting Started
+To start working with Colab you first need to log in to your google account, then go to this link https://colab.research.google.com.
+If you are a new Colab user, you can check [here](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index#scrollTo=GJBs_flRovLc) to learn more.
 ___
 1- Week 1 (August 30): **Class introduction and math review**
 * No hands-on